Chapter 3 - Establishing Robust Security

 For more information on Active Directory, refer to:

-The equivalent of the mainframe RACF security subsystem for multiple vendor environments in Windows is Microsoft Identity Integration Server (MIIS).
-MIIS is a centralized service that stores the identity information of users, applications, and network resources.
+Microsoft also provides Microsoft Identity Integration Server (MIIS) a centralized service that stores the identity information of users, applications, and network resources.
 MIIS reduces the security risks and costs associated with managing and integrating identity information across the enterprise.
 MIIS also simplifies the process of synchronizing information, provisioning and de-provisioning accounts, and managing passwords.

 For more information on MIIS, refer to:

 Internet Security and Acceleration (ISA) Server connects the modern distributed systems infrastructure to the outside world, allowing for safe two-way interconnection to the Internet while accelerating performance by pooling connections and reusing cached content.

 ISA Server is an enterprise-level firewall and proxy server that provides fast, secure, and manageable connectivity.
 ISA Server is easier to use than traditional firewalls and enhances Internet connectivity and e-mail security, including networking on a VPN.
 ISA Server supports industry standard protocols and increases productivity by providing quicker access to the Web, active caching and refreshing of frequently used content, and conserving network bandwidth resources.

 A single server running ISA Server can meet small business or branch office needs with integrated wizards for VPN deployment, simple management, security, proxy, and caching functionality.
 The size of an ISA Web cache can be easily increased by adding more servers to enable a Web proxy array of virtually unlimited size for high availability and accelerated Web access.